Imperial House – Our Clacton Hub

 It was in 1876 that full licences were granted to the Osborne and Imperial Hotels in Rosemary Road.
 The Imperial was rebuilt in 1895 and for many years it was a favourite hotel for many families to stay in.
 In the 1970s and 1980s, Chuck and Mary Walsh and their family worked hard to make it one of the most popular pubs in Clacton and many of our Society’s members have fond memories of times spent there!
 Staff at Butlins also enjoyed evenings out there.

-Please note that all our activities are subject to change, so the venue, date and time may be different to those shown.
-Please contact us to check details and to book your place in advance.
+All our activities are subject to change, so the venue, date, and time may be different to those shown.
+Contact us in advance please to check details and to book your place.

 Book a Venue

 The SOS bus offers support to local residents who are homeless, at risk of homelessness, street drinking or just in need of local support services.
 As well as being able to assist directly, the SOS bus can also signpost people to the most appropriate service.

 On board the bus are representatives from several support services, including Open Road, SUMMIT health advocate, social prescribers from CVST, and mental health support.

 The SOS bus will be outside the Park Pavilion in Harwich on Mondays and parked on Christmas Tree Island, Clacton town centre on Fridays.